redifo/ci_pp1/README.md

 In future implementations I would like to:

 1. Add a load more and load less button for adjusting the amount of life hacks displayed on any page.
 Currently the amount of life hacks in the website does not require such an implementatiton.
+2. incorporating a "Recent Hacks" or "Featured Hacks" section on the homepage to showcase new content.

 ### Accessibility